devopslearner2020/nodesample/README.md

-# node-express-helloworld with jest
+# node-express-helloworld project with jest and eslint

+node.js express helloworld sample

-# Build
+# How to start

 npm install
-npm build

-# Start
 npm start

-# Unit test
+# How to lint

+npm run lint
-npm test
+npm run lint:fix